Rondorf/BOReL/README.md

-# Offline Meta Learning of Exploration
+# Offline Meta Reinforcment Learning - Identifiability Challenges and Effective Data Collection Strategies

 ### Requirements ###
 All requirements are specified in ``requirements.txt``. \